AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

       return R;
     end Max_Array;

 This example is correct.
-The loop invariant now allows verifying that no runtime error can occur in the loop’s body.
+The loop invariant now allows verifying that no runtime error can occur in the loop's body.
 Unfortunately, GNATprove will fail to verify that the invariant stays valid after the first iteration of the loop.
-Indeed, knowing that ``J`` is in ``B``’Range in a given iteration is not enough to show that it will remain so in the next iteration.
-We need a more precise invariant, linking ``J`` to the value of the loop index ``I``, like :ada:`J = I – A’First + B’First`.
+Indeed, knowing that ``J`` is in ``B``'Range in a given iteration is not enough to show that it will remain so in the next iteration.
+We need a more precise invariant, linking ``J`` to the value of the loop index ``I``, like :ada:`J = I – A'First + B'First`.

 Example #8